Deciduous, Shrubs, Trees

 Many photinias can be converted to small trees by limbing up; or they can be trained as trees from the beginning.
 Berries are attractive to birds.
 All photinias are susceptible to fireblight; all but P. x fraseri are subject to powdery mildew.Photinia villosa

-From China, Korea, Japan.
-To 15 ft. tall, 10 ft. wide.
-Leaves are 1 1/2 to 3 in. long; they are pale gold with rosy tints when new, green when mature, bright red or yellow in fall.
-Flower clusters 1 to 2 in. across; bright red berries.
+Deciduous shrub or tree from China, Korea, and Japan.
+Grows to 15 ft. tall and 10 ft. wide.
+Leaves are 1 1/2–3 in. long; they are pale gold with rosy tints when new, green when mature, bright red or yellow in fall.
+Flower clusters are 1–2 in. across; bright red berries.